nebari-dev/nebari-docs/docs/docs/getting-started/installing-nebari.md

 ## Verify installation

-You can verify that Nebari package is properly installed, and you are able to execute the client commands by running the following command on your command line:
+You can verify that the Nebari package is properly installed and you can execute the client commands by running:

 ```bash
 qhub --help